 If chimney breasts are to be removed then this is typically done in one of three ways:

 Option 1.
 Support the Chimney Stack at the Loft Floor Level

 Extra steel beams are included in the loft floor framework to support the brickwork above.
-The breasts below can them be removed and remedial work carried out to make good the rooms.
+The chimney breasts below can then be removed and remedial work carried out to make good the rooms.

 Option 2.
 Support the Chimney Stack at the Flat Roof Level

 If your loft conversion includes the construction of a dormer it may be possible to remove part of the chimney in the loft also.
 The dormer is usually a timber frame construction but in this scenario that will change to include extra steelwork.

 The third option is to take down the entire chimney from the top down and make good the roof where it used to be.
 In this example the chimney stack above the roof is shared with the neighbour and so removing it effects both properties.
 Of course this full removal can only be done if the neighbour wants it to happen as well (for example if they want to undertake a similar project themselves later on or perhaps if they have had problems with water ingress around a chimney they no longer use anyway etc).
 It is likely that you will have to cover the costs of the work to both properties if this is an option you want to pursue.

 Whichever option you choose to pursue to remove your chimney breast it is worth remembering that the associated costs can sometimes be more than initially thought because the total cost is not just the demolition work but also a whole bunch of other items which will also need to be done.
 Typically this would include things like:

 - Cost to supply and fit additional steelwork